chill501/Nano_Hack/README.md

 ## Part of the Oxford DTP Hackathon for Bioinformatics.

+We are stranded on the moon...
+Someone has been compromised by a pathogenic moon bacterium This bacterium carries a mutated plasmid now encoding a toxic protein To make it home safely we need to identify…
+	Who has been infected?

+#### Our Mission
+Analyse reads from multiple bacterial plasmids altogether

+#### How it works
+We sequenced all the bacterial plasmid DNA extracted from our blood samples using Nanopore.
+No access to barcoding
+Unable to isolate each bacterial species
+We need to identify which plasmids are present in each sample

+#### Where are we now

+These plasmids are present in our sample: pUC18 plasmid with wild type GacS pUC18 plasmid with Δ76 mutated GacS pUC18 plasmid with H294R mutated Gacs pME6010 plasmid with GacS pME6010 plasmid with GFP
+Identify and classify a number of reads from unique features:
+Identified three categories

+#### Where we want to go

+Further classify reads for each plasmid:
+Identifying specific mutations in read data
+Allowing accurate assembly and identification
+Utilise the entire NCBI Blast database:
+Not limited to our reference library of suspected plasmids

 ### DATA INPUT FILE FORMATTING

 Nanopore outputs files in **Fast5** format.
 This must first be converted to **fasta** format.